The regular lines of antigen-antibody

 2.1.
 The regular neutralization reactions without interaction by complement.

-In very early in vitro investigations performed with bacteriophages and animal viruses, the neutralization rate in a virus-antibody mixture was found to be semi-logarithmically linear with the reaction time (Andrewes and Elford 1933) [3], proportional to the antibody concentration (Burnet et al. 1937) [4], temperature-dependent (Dulbecco et al. 1956) [5], and independent of the virus concentration (the percentage law) [3].
-Despite these findings related to interactions in a virus-antibody mixture, it became generally acknowledged that the reaction in a conventional neutralization test would lead to a state of equilibrium in compliance with the law of mass action, most likely because no substantial progression of the reaction was achieved in a neutralization test over the first couple of hours.
+In very early in vitro investigations performed with bacteriophages and animal viruses, the neutralization rate in a virus-antibody mixture was found to be logarithmically linear with the reaction time (Andrewes and Elford 1933) [3], proportional to the antibody concentration (Burnet et al. 1937) [4], temperature-dependent (Dlbecco et al. 1956) [5], and independent of the virus concentration (the Percentage Law) [3].
+Despite these findings, it became generally acknowledged that the reaction in a conventional neutralization test would lead to a state of equilibrium in compliance with the Law of Mass Action, most likely because no substantial progression of the reaction was observed in a neutralization test over the first couple of hours.

-The 1978 study [1] became significant for understanding the neutralization reactions, being the only investigation of antigen-antibody interactions comprising the short- and long-term influence of all relevant variables, i.e., antigen and antibody titers (concentrations of reactants measured), the reaction temperature, and the reaction time.
+The 1978 study [1] became significant for understanding the neutralization reactions, being the only investigation of antigen-antibody interactions comprising the short- and long-term influence of all relevant variables, i.e., the concentrations of the reacting antigens and antibodies, and the reaction temperature and time.

-Figs. 1, 2, and 3 are from the 1978 study [1].
-Fig.1 shows the semi-logarithmic progression of neutralization of the virus in a mixture of virus and an appropriate amount of antibody, which is linear following Eq.
+Figures 1, 2, and 3 are from the 1978 study [1].
+Figure 1 shows the semi-logarithmic progression of neutralization of the virus in a mixture of virus and an appropriate amount of antibody, which is linear following Eq.
 1 below.
-The initial virus concentration corresponds to what is ordinarily used in a conventional neutralization test (100 TCID50 per inoculation dose).
-In Fig. 6b an identical linear progression is recorded with a much higher virus dose with serum diluted 1:4.
-In Fig. 2 the kinetics of neutralization in neutralization tests at 37 oC are shown after very short reaction periods using a traditional low virus dose, whereas Fig. 3 shows the log-log kinetics in tests also at 37 oC for reaction periods up to 24 hours with varying virus concentrations.
+The initial virus concentration corresponds to the virus dose used ordinarily in a conventional neutralization test (100 TCID50 per inoculation dose).
+In Figure 6b, an identical linear progression is recorded with a much higher virus dose with serum diluted 1:4.
+In Figure 2 the kinetics of neutralization in neutralization tests at 37 oC with very short reaction periods and a traditional low virus dose, while Figure 3 shows the log-log kinetics in tests also at 37 oC for reaction periods up to 24 hours with varying virus concentrations.
 Here, with reaction periods from approx. 2-3 hours onwards, the log-log neutralization lines for all virus concentrations show a slope coefficient of 1, demonstrating a first-order progression of neutralization, whereas with shorter reaction periods a supplementary “over-neutralization” phenomenon is observed.
-Over-neutralization could not be immediately explained.
+Over-neutralization could not be explained but was concluded to be a regular condition.

 Figure 1.
 Kinetics of virus neutralization in two virus-antibody mixtures with different low antibody concentrations.
 From Bitsch 1978 [1]